walsariewolffbob/matrixboxSkins/README.md

 In `manifest.py` you can also see which screen sizes are supported, and if the skin is optimised for that specific version.

-> An app for MatrixBox which will upload skins directly is currently under development.
+*An app for MatrixBox which will upload skins directly is currently under development.*

+> NB: These skins work with the RevampedDepartures app only.
+Not the current official Departures app.